1. Home

 The straight leg raise is a common beginner’s quadriceps muscle strengthening exercise:

-1. Start by laying on your back with your leg out straight in front of you.
+1. Start by laying on your back with your leg straight before you.

 2. Squeeze the muscle at the front of your thigh and lift your foot off the floor about 18 inches while keeping the knee straight.

-3. Repeat this exercise for several repetitions in a row until you feel fatigue in the thigh.
+3. Repeat this exercise for several repetitions until you feel fatigued in the thigh.

 Strength exercises can also imitate daily activities such as standing from a chair.
 Note, if this is difficult for you because of knee pain, start by sitting on an extra cushion or pillow to increase the height of your chair: